PrishaSati/ML-Consultant_Chatbot/README.md

-# ML-Consultant_Chatbot
+# ML Model Consultant Chatbot
-This repository contains the NLU (Natural Language Understanding) model for a technical conversational agent.
-The bot is designed to act as a Machine Learning Consultant, helping users select appropriate model architectures and explaining complex evaluation metrics.
+This repository contains the NLU model for an AI Consultant bot built using Dialogflow ES.

+## Features
+- **Logic:** Decision-tree model selection for Image, Text, and Tabular data.
+- **Slot Filling:** Automatically prompts for missing project goals.
+- **Technical Coverage:** Explains metrics like F1-Score, Precision, and Recall.

+## Files Included
+- `intents/`: JSON definitions of all user intents and training phrases.
+- `agent.json`: Core agent configuration.